Carson Wentz Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Season Stats

-- He has added 198 rushing yards on 54 carries with one touchdown, averaging 12.4 yards per game.
+- He has tacked on 198 rushing yards on 54 carries (plus one touchdown), averaging 12.4 yards per game.

-- The Colts have run 50.6% passing plays and 49.4% rushing plays this season.
-They rank seventh in the NFL in scoring.
+- The Colts have thrown the ball in 50.6% of their plays from scrimmage this year while running the ball 49.4% of the time.
+This offensive attack ranks seventh in the NFL in points scored.

 - Wentz has thrown 63 passes in the red zone this season, 37.7% of his team's red zone plays.